princessbleach/Zoe-GPs-Writeup/README.md

 - Role selection for region and pronouns using pre-existing bot
 - Optional roles for receiving social media updates
 - Clearly defined rules and a dedicated welcome and information area
-- The use of webhooks to deliver announcements and updates efficiently
+- The use of Webhooks to deliver announcements and updates efficiently

  Webhooks are automated messages sent between applications when a specific event occurs, enabling real-time communication without manual input (GitHub, 2026).
 I chose to use Webhooks so that I wouldn't have to send messages from my own account.
 This solves any problems caused if I were to leave the server or detach from the project in the future.